Irish lichens

 Photos: On Ash and Oak twigs.
 Co.
 Cork, SW Ireland.

 Thallus pale-yellowish, green or greyish-green, often forming small patches among other species.
-Tiny, flat to convex apothecia (0.2-0.6mm), the discs white, bluish, brown-grey or black, often piedbald when wet.
+Tiny, flat to convex apothecia (0.2-0.6mm), the discs white, bluish, brown-grey or black, often piebald when wet.
 Weakly developed thalline margins, usually paler than discs.
 Apothecia are best seen with a hand lens.
 Spores often bent, 3(-5) septate, 13-24 x 4-5 µm.
+Paraphyses unbranched.
 Microscope photographs below.
+Chemical reactions negative.

-Usually found in Xanthorion communities on nutrient-rich twigs and bark.
+Usually in Xanthorion communities on nutrient-rich twigs and bark.
 Very frequent on Ash, widespread but under-recorded in Ireland.
-Chemical reactions negative.

 Lecania naegelii